ErpNetDocs/winclient/introduction/system-forms/print-preview.md

 # Print preview

-The <b>Print preview</b> allows you to review the Form before you print it and adjust its properties if needed.
+The <b>Print preview</b> allows you to review the form before you print it and adjust its properties if needed.

 You will find it in the **Command ribbon >> Home >> Print >> Print preview**.

 ![Print icon](pictures/print-icon.png)

-The Form will open in a separate window which looks like this:
+The form will open in a separate window which looks like this:

 ![Print Preview](pictures/print-preview.png)